A 4d N=1 Cardy Formula: Asymptotic index of gauge theory

 \paragraph{Index with flavor chemical potentials} Let us slightly generalize our Cardy formula by including the chemical potentials $x = (x^1, x^2, \ldots, x^n)$ for the flavor symmetry.
-In this case, we simply need to shift the chemical potentials for the gauge symmetry to include that of the flavors.
 Let us assume, for simplicity, that the flavor symmetries are abelian $U(1)^n$ and denote the flavor generators as $F_I$ with $I=1, 2, \ldots, n$.
 For a chiral multiplet of representation $\mathbf{R}$ under the gauge group $G$ and the flavor charge $Q=(Q_1, \ldots, Q_n)$, the index becomes

 Assuming the dominant saddle point is located at the origin $\a_1 = \a_2= \cdots = 0$, the index for a gauge theory in the Cardy limit can be written as

 Now we can use the trace anomalies to simplify the above formula: